kewalaka/terraform-github-avm-res-githubrepository/examples/default/README.md

 ### <a name="input_github_app_id"></a> [github\_app\_id](#input\_github\_app\_id)

-Description: The id of the GitHub App, used for authentication.
+Description: The AppId of the GitHub App, used for authentication.

 Type: `string`